-In the United States, although the Federal Reserve ended the quantitative easing program and attention is now focused on when it will raise rates, the United States economy continues to show steady growth, supported by a recovery in the job market, solid housing demand and higher personal spending.
+In the United States, the Federal Reserve ended the quantitative easing program and made a decision to discontinue negative interest rate policy.
+The United States economy continues to show steady growth, supported by a recovery in the job market, solid housing demand and higher personal spending.
 Going forward, we expect the United States economy to drive the global economy.